ISHANGO-ai/Remote-Sensing-Of-Tobacco-Fields-in-Malawi-and-Mozambique/README.md

   Import dataset from sentinel 2 using earth engine api and we clip our point of interest filter by date and sort according to cloud coverage.
-We now select the bands to compute the true colour map From the first data we selects the bands to generate the ndvi Display on the map
+We now select the bands to compute the true colour map From the first data we selects the bands to generate the ndvi.We have to authenticate first on Google Earth Engine AP to get access
+  Display on the map

     Run python sentinelGEEanalysis.py